 Suzuki-roshi: No. Okay.
 [Laughs, laughter.]
 San-pachi.
 San-pachinenju which we practiced this evening.
 Some of you must have joined the ceremony, and some of you must have seen it.
-But before I explain about san-pachi-nenju, I want to explain our-what is our practice and what will be each one of yours practice-practice of each one of you should be or will be.
+But before I explain about san-pachi-nenju, I want to explain what is our practice and what will be each one of your practice-practice of each one of you should be or will be.

-Before everyone-before we become Buddhist, you are lay Buddhist.
+Before we become Buddhist, you are lay Buddhist.
 And before you become lay Buddhist, you are laymen which does not belong to-member of Buddhists.
 Now can you hear me?
 Member of Buddhist.
-So [there are] non-Buddhist people and Buddhists.
+So there are non-Buddhist people and Buddhists.
 And Buddhist can be classified in four: lay Buddhist-lay Buddhist man and lay Buddhist woman and maybe layman and laywoman, and nun, and priest.
-Those are five class-classes of Buddhist group.
+Those are four classes of Buddhist group.
 Four-we have four groups.

 And each layman accept Buddhists precepts.
 If usual person accepts precepts, we become Buddhist.
 And I have been explaining what is precepts.
-So tonight I will not speak-talk about it; but if you become Buddhist, what kind of practice you will have is next thing-is the thing I want to talk [about]-to study.
+So tonight I will not talk about it; but if you become Buddhist, what kind of practice you will have is the thing I want to talk about-to study.

-For layman to receive the precepts-precepts it is necessary for you to keep precepts.
-The most important one is-precepts is the three refuges.
+For layman to receive the precepts it is necessary for you to keep precepts.
+The most important one is the three refuges.
 I take refuge in the buddha; I take refuge in the dharma; and I take refuge in the sangha.
 And you repeat this practice in your everyday life.
 But it is too much [laughs] to explain tonight about it-three refuges.

-To, you know, to, in short, to receive the three refuges is to have right understanding of our life.
-It is same thing, you know, to have right understanding of our life and to receive three refuges is same thing.
-So if -when you have right understanding of human life as it is, then you are said to be accepted, to have accepted Buddha's precepts.
-Nothing special -nothing special practice, but usual practice.
-And you will have right understanding about, you know, our life.
+In short, to receive the three refuges is to have right understanding of our life.
+It is same thing-to have right understanding of our life and to receive three refuges is same thing.
+So when you have right understanding of human life as it is, then you are said to have accepted Buddha's precepts.
+Nothing special-nothing special practice, but usual practice.
+And you will have right understanding about our life.